haruo-gabriel/vorpal/.github/instructions/ic-vorpal.instructions.md

 - [ ] Step 4: Engine changes for multi-instance tick and event grouping — https://github.com/haruo-gabriel/vorpal/issues/4
 - [ ] Step 5: Godot GDExtension API surface for instances — https://github.com/haruo-gabriel/vorpal/issues/5
 - [ ] Step 6: Testing and Acceptance Criteria — https://github.com/haruo-gabriel/vorpal/issues/6

+## Next improvements:
+- Convert UnitImpl::units__ into a per-instance registry if you expect lots of instances (reduces global scans).
+- Update loadUnit to accept an instance_id argument and create units on arbitrary instances (Godot API update).
+- Add DSPServer instance-level methods if you want to limit access to these statics.